Gigstreem raises $10 million for high-speed permanent and event broadband

 “Gigstreem is uniquely positioned to deliver the market’s best high-speed internet experience, especially within the multifamily industry,” said McIntyre.
 “This investment from RET Ventures validates our core innovation model and enables us to greatly accelerate our development in key markets.
 We are thrilled to have the industry-leading expertise of RET Ventures as we begin the next phase of our company’s growth.”

 Gigstreem says its mesh of fixed wireless and fiber-optics service “hundreds” of businesses and residences in communities throughout five markets.
-Plan speeds range from 100Mbps to 10Gigabits, delivered over a network directly peered with content providers that include Apple, Google, Netflix, Yahoo!, Youtube, Facebook, Digital Ocean, and De-Cix.
+Plan speeds range from 100Mbps to 10Gigabits, delivered over a network directly peered with content providers that include Apple, Google, Netflix, Yahoo, Youtube, Facebook, Digital Ocean, and De-Cix.

 Gigstreem distinguishes itself by operating major points of presence — locations where multiple fiber network streams converge — in each of its cities and individual markets.
 It creates multiple direct, independent connections from each serviced building to its POPs, theoretically ensuring a faster and more reliable connection.